How to Install and Setup WireGuard VPN on Ubuntu Server

 Install and Setup WireGuard VPN on Ubuntu Server

-Setting up WireGuard VPN on Ubuntu Server
+How to Install WireGuard VPN on Ubuntu Server

-• Linux VPS with Ubuntu OS (version 20.04)
+• Linux VPS with Ubuntu OS (version 20.04 or newer)

 • Access to the server through a non-root user and having Sudo privileges

-Step 1: Update the list of Ubuntu Server packages (Ubuntu Server Repository)
+Step 1: Update Ubuntu Server packages

 $ sudo apt update